bundance/coin-history/README.md

 will then show the first and last ten entries returned from the GDAX API.

 # Installing the app
 Clone this repo into a folder on your machine.
-The enter:
+Then enter:

 `npm install`